 How does pre-code governance lead to faster delivery?

-The opposite is true.
-Traditional requirements gathering takes 3 to 6 weeks: separate meetings with different stakeholders, weeks of email follow-ups, alignment sessions that create more questions than answers.
-By the time developers start building, many of the original decisions have already drifted.
+Here's what traditional requirements gathering actually looks like, in my experience: 3 to 6 weeks of separate meetings with different stakeholders, weeks of email follow-ups where context gets lost in forwarded threads, alignment sessions that somehow create more questions than answers.
+By the time developers start building, half the original decisions have already drifted because nobody remembers what was agreed in week one.

 Why does the future of software delivery start before code?

-I don't think it has to be that way anymore.
+I don't think it has to stay that way.